Machine Learning for Synthetic Data Generation: A Review: Privacy Risks and Prevention

-Taking advantage of the GAN, several methods are proposed to generate synthetic data to get better effect~\cite{zhang2018differentially,beaulieu2019privacy,jordon2018pate,xie2018differentially} which closely matches the distribution of the source data than the hidden Markov model-based approach~\cite{dahmen2019synsys}, RBF based approach~\cite{cai2021data} and Auto-encoder based approach~\cite{abay2019privacy}.
+Taking advantage of the GAN, several methods are proposed to generate synthetic data to get better effect~\cite{zhang2018differentially,beaulieu2019privacy,jordon2018pate,xie2018differentially,lee2020generating,torfi2022differentially,fan2021dpnet} which closely matches the distribution of the source data than the hidden Markov model-based approach~\cite{dahmen2019synsys}, RBF based approach~\cite{cai2021data}, Bayesian network-based~\cite{bao2021synthetic}, and Auto-encoder based approach~\cite{abay2019privacy}.
 Xie et al~\cite{xie2018differentially} propose DPGAN by adding noise on the gradient of the Wasserstein distance with respect to the training data.
 This approach does not adopt the optimization strategy to improve the training stability and convergence speed.
 To address these problems, Zhang et al.~\cite{zhang2018differentially} proposed dp-GAN, a general private data publishing framework for rich semantic data without the requirement of tag information compared to~\cite{beaulieu2019privacy}.
 By comparison, Beaulieu-Jones et al.~\cite{beaulieu2019privacy} trained the discriminator under differentially private SGD, which generates plausible individuals of clinical datasets.
 Tseng and Wu~\cite{tseng2020compressive} apply compressive privacy~\cite{kung2017compressive} for CPGAN, which would generate compressing representations that retain high utility.
-Jordon et al. ~\cite{jordon2018pate} modifies the Private Aggregation of Teacher Ensembles (PATE) framework and applies it to GANs.
-The proposed approach allows a tight bound on the influence of any individual sample on the model, resulting in tight differential privacy guarantees and thus an improved performance over models for data synthesis.
+Jordon et al. ~\cite{jordon2018pate} modifies the Private Aggregation of Teacher Ensembles (PATE) framework and applies it to the discriminator of GANs.
+The proposed approach perceives the discriminator as a classifier and utilizes its output as knowledge such that the student learns from noisy labels that are obtained through privately aggregating the discriminator’ votes.
+This allows a tight bound on the influence of any individual sample on the model, resulting in tight differential privacy guarantees and thus an improved performance over models for data synthesis.
+By comparison, Long et at.~\cite{long2021g} applies teacher-student-based differential privacy to the generator.
 While most of these approaches inject noise into the energy function, a differentially private GAN called GANobfuscator~\cite{xu2019ganobfuscator} achieve differential privacy by adding noise within the training procedure.